BayesWatch/pytorch-blockswap/README.md

 - `model_generator.py` ranks random configurations at a given parameter goal
 - `train.py` can train your selected network

-## Running the experiments
+## Running the experiments from the paper

-First, train a teacher network:
+The general outline for using this code is as follows:
+1. Train your original network (the network you would like to compress, also called the *teacher*)
+2. Generate and rank possible student networks for a given parameter budget
+3. Train the highest ranking student network

+These steps are illustrate below:

+**1. Train your original network**

 ```bash
 python train.py teacher -t wrn_40_2 --wrn_depth 40 --wrn_width 2 --data_loc='<path-to-data>' --GPU 0
 ```

+**2. Generate and rank possible student networks for a given parameter budget**
 Then you can generate student networks for a parameter goal of your choice:
 ```bash
 python model_generator.py --data_loc='<path-to-data>' --param_goal $p
 ```
 This will save a `.csv` file containing the generated architecture.

+**3. Train the highest ranking student network**
 Train the network using the following command:
 ```bash
 python train.py student -t wrn_40_2 -s wrn_40_2_<genotype-num> --wrn_depth 40 --wrn_width 2 --data_loc='<path-to-data>'  --GPU 0 --from_genotype './genotypes/<genotype-num>.csv'
 ```